The Future of the SS Explorer

 Visitor Centre

-We want to turn the Explorer into an interactive learning space where we can share it’s scientific contribution and encourage STEM learning for future Marine Biologists or Engineers.
+We plan to develop a shore-based interpretative centre to welcome visitors and tell the interconnected strands of the Explorer Story.
+This should also allow us to develop an interactive learning space where we can share Explorer’s scientific contribution and encourage STEM learning for future Marine Biologists or Engineers.